-All submissions should include a biographical note and contact information (space is provided in the online submission form).
+All submissions should include a short biographical note and contact information (space is provided in the online submission form).
 Place titles of work in the “Submission Title” field, with titles separated by commas.
 You can abbreviate titles if they don’t fit in the space provided.
-Save all poems or prose pieces in one document before submitting.
-We prefer poetry and prose to be saved as a Word doc or docx file.
-Submissions that do not follow these guidelines will not be considered.
+Save all poems or prose pieces in one file document before submitting.
+We prefer poetry and prose to be saved as a MS Word doc file.
+No identifying information should appear on the pages of the manuscript.

-We acquire first North American serial rights for works we publish, which will be archived online and may be featured in special print editions.
-All rights revert to the author upon publication and may be reprinted, but we ask that we get acknowledgement as its place of initial publication.
+We acquire nonexclusive electronic rights and electronic archival rights for online publication.
+All rights revert to the author upon publication, but we ask that Split Rock Review is acknowledged as its place of initial publication.

 We do not consider previously published work.
 Simultaneous submissions are fine, but if your piece is accepted elsewhere we ask you to withdraw or make a note of it in your submission by way of our online submission system.

 Unfortunately, we cannot pay our contributors; however, we do our best to promote our writers/artists and their work.

 Submit one to six poems in a single MS Word document file.
 Submit once per reading period.
 No identifying information may appear on the pages of the manuscript.
 We do not accept previously published work, translations, fantasy, or erotica.

 Each nonfiction story should be double-spaced and no longer than 1000 words in length.
 Submit one to three stories in a single MS Word document file.
 Submit once per reading period.
 No identifying information may appear on the pages of the manuscript.
 We do not accept previously published work, fantasy, erotica, self-help, how-to, or YA.